alchemy-bootcamp-one-spring-2018/lab-5-calc-functions/README.md

 # A Calculator

 A simple web app that adds, subtracts, multiplies and divides.
-I wrote it with HMTL, CSS and JavaScript.
+I wrote it with HTML, CSS and JavaScript.

 ## How to use: